rackerlabs/technical-blog/_posts/2020-04-20-Announcing-the-launch-of-rackspace-managed.vmware-cloud-on-aws-disaster-recovery-services.md

 - Do you have the budget to maintain a DR site?
 And the related question, what is your cost of being down in the event of a major outage?

-### Our Solution
+### Our solution

 Rackspace Managed VMware Cloud on AWS Disaster Recovery Services provide a solution that can help you quickly, easily, and cost-effectively get a DR site up and running to protect your VMware applications and data.
-With Rackspace, VMC on AWS, and VMware Site Recovery, you get:
+With Rackspace, VMC on AWS and VMware Site Recovery, you get:

 - A dedicated, single-tenant VMware Software-Defined Data Center (SDDC) using VMC on AWS as a target site
 - Support for customer-managed and Rackspace-managed source VMware environments
-- Replication and failover orchestration using VMware Site Recovery service, consisting of familiar and proven VMware vSphere Replication and Site Recovery Manager
+- Replication and failover orchestration using VMware Site Recovery, consisting of familiar and proven VMware vSphere Replication and Site Recovery Manager
-- A choice of 16 AWS Regional data centers around the globe for your DR target location
+- A choice of 16 AWS regional data centers around the globe for your DR target location
 - A choice of the following Rackspace service levels:
-  - Essential: You know what you're doing with vSphere Replication and SRM.
+  - Essential: You know what you're doing with vSphere Replication and Storage Resource Management (SRM).
 You want Rackspace to set it up, and you'll take it from there.
   - Managed: You'd rather Rackspace manage it for you.
-- A choice of standard or pilot-light configuration by using Rackspace Managed NetApp Cloud Volumes external storage
+- A choice of standard or pilot-light configuration by using Rackspace Managed NetApp&reg; Cloud Volumes external storage

 Wait, what is that last bullet about?
-One of the challenges with using VMC on AWS as a DR target site is the storage configuration.
+One of the challenges of using VMC on AWS as a DR target site is the storage configuration.
 As you may know, with hyper-converged infrastructure, the only way to add more storage in a VMC on AWS SDDC is to add more hosts.
 For DR configurations, especially, this can mean